Howard-Z/arduino-CAN/README.md

 [![Build Status](https://travis-ci.org/sandeepmistry/arduino-CAN.svg?branch=master)](https://travis-ci.org/sandeepmistry/arduino-CAN)

 An Arduino library for sending and receiving data using CAN bus.
+Forked and mainted for the purpose of UCLA's Bruin Racing Team.

 ## Compatible Hardware